Professors: find out how to crosslist your graduate course with Cultural Studies below.

 - cultural antagonisms and crises

 It is critical for the program's coherence and graduate-student interest that we avoid listing courses that do not address these issues.
-This would typically exclude traditional survey courses, courses on the life and work of a great artist, introductory literature courses, etc.
+However, we even consider traditional survey courses, courses on the life and work of a great artist, introductory literature courses, core course, etc., is there is sufficient "cultural studies" content in them to justify a crosslist.

 By cross-listing a graduate-level course with the program, you are considered by the program to be a member of the Cultural Studies faculty for three years.
 Cultural Studies faculty: